Over 40 Mosquito Bite Itch Relief Tips

 I haven’t tried most of the suggestions below, but I’ll note which ones have worked for me.

-Here are more than 40 mosquito bite itch relief tips organized in one neat file, each bullet tip is a single method:
+Here are more than 40 tips organized in one neat file, each bullet point is a single method:

 - Rub a bar of soap over the itch.
-I just tried this (Ivory soap) and the relief was near instant.
-I used a dry bar of soap directly on the skin, but I also have notes that you can spritz bite with water and then run bar of soap over area–or use a wet bar of soap.
+I just tried this (Ivory) and the relief was near instant.
+I used a dry bar directly on the skin, but I also have notes that you can spritz with water first and then run bar of soap over area–or use a wet bar of soap.

-- Place a piece of scotch tape on the bite; or dab rubbing alcohol or ammonia on the bite first then stick on a piece of tape.
+- Place a piece of scotch tape over top; or dab rubbing alcohol or ammonia on the area first then stick on a piece of tape.

-- Hot water: Take a hot shower, or a hot bath, or apply a hot compress.
+- Hot water: Take a shower, or bath, or cover with a compress.
 As hot as you can stand it without burning you.

 - Ice cube, ice pack or very cold water

-Dabbers: The quicker you can apply one of the remedies below, the faster the relief.
-These are topical suggestions, apply directly to the bite area.
+The quicker you can apply one of the remedies below, the faster the relief.
+These are topical suggestions, administer directly to the area.

 - Nail Polish